Evidence of an Emergent "Self" in Continual Robot Learning: Introduction

 \section{Introduction}

-Since \emph{Descartes' cogito ergo sum} --- ``I think therefore I am'' --- a central question for philosophy, and more recently robotics and AI has remained: \emph{What is the inner signature of being a self?} Here we hypothesize that one way to isolate the “self” is to look for the portion of the mind that is \emph{invariant} across lifelong experiences, much like our personal experiences in the world are always experienced from a single persistent individual perspective – that is, ourselves.
+A central question for philosophy, and more recently robotics and AI, is: What is the inner signature of selfhood?
+We hypothesize that one way to isolate the ``self'' is to look for the portion of the mind that is invariant across lifelong experiences.
+Consider two human bodies thrown into a swimming pool: one has spent decades walking, running, and interacting with the world; the other has only ever done one task.
+Both must now learn to swim, but only one, by virtue of its varied experiences, has learned to separate task-specific knowledge from knowledge that is invariant across tasks.
+This gives it a rich, implicit model of its own body~--- its kinematic limits, useful muscle synergies, and typical responses to motor commands, and thus we expect it to learn to swim much faster.
+The only commonality to every task is the agent itself; we therefore call this invariant knowledge the "self".
+We seek to test this idea in robots: whether, in a continual learning setting, a learned controller represents only task-specific action rules, or whether it also contains a more persistent subnetwork that remains stable across tasks because it encodes the body itself rather than the task at hand.

-Consider two human bodies thrown into a swimming pool.
-One has spent two decades walking, running, and interacting with the world, the other has never moved before and has no internal sense of how its body works.
-Both must now learn to swim, but only one begins with a rich, implicit model of its own body—its kinematic limits, useful muscle synergies, and typical responses to motor commands.
-The point is not that the first swimmer knows how to swim already, but that it knows what kind of body it is learning to swim with – it has a notion of itself.
+The self has been defined in many ways, and no single formula is universally accepted.
+However, many important accounts converge on one core idea: selfhood involves continuity through change.
+Locke linked personal identity to continuity across time, describing a person as ``the same thinking thing in different times and places''~\cite{locke1975essay}.
+Ricoeur similarly argued that identity is not merely strict sameness, but the preservation of selfhood through change~\cite{ricoeur1992oneself}.
+Parfit argued that what matters may not be a hidden self at all, but the continuity that is preserved across changing mental states~\cite{parfit1984reasons}.
+Merleau-Ponty, by contrast, stressed that even a basic sense of self is grounded in the lived body and in action in the world~\cite{merleauponty2012phenomenology}.
+For robots, this suggests that the best candidate for a minimal self is the part of the controller that remains relatively stable across changing behaviors while still helping organize action in the same body over time.

-We seek to test this principle in robots that learn through embodied interaction.
-In such systems, the central question is whether a learned robot mind – its controller - represents only task-specific action rules, or whether it also develops a more persistent internal model of its unchanging body.
-We therefore ask whether a controller trained across multiple behaviors contains more than a mapping from observations to actions i.e. a stable internal model of the body that carries across tasks.
+This definition is intentionally modest.
+We do not claim evidence of human-like consciousness.
+Rather, we ask whether, when the same robot body learns different tasks, part of its controller behaves less like a task-specific solution and more like a stable, reusable structure tied to the agent itself.
+In this sense, we define a minimal embodied self not by introspection, but by continuity through change in the same physically grounded agent.